Use Census directly with dbt through the native dbt integration.

 Once you’ve configured your project repository, Census will analyze your project and display the models you’ve made available.
 You’re now ready to start using these models as part of Census syncs!

 If you're using dbt Cloud to run your dbt project, our integration goes even further.
 You can configure Census to automatically run syncs whenever your models have been rebuilt.
+See our documentation on connecting and configuring dbt Cloud.

 Census doesn't necessarily require the same permissions your dbt project needs because Census only runs the models you've exposed to Census during set up.
 Census only requires read access to your selected models and any of their materialized dependencies.
 That means you can use dbt's materialize configuration flag to create permissions boundaries.
 Once materialized dependencies are generated by dbt runner, Census will reference the materialized results when accessing your models.